spack/spack/lib/spack/docs/config_yaml.rst

 username is not already in the path, Spack will append the value of ``$user`` to the selected ``build_stage`` path.

-.. warning:: We highly recommend ensuring the ``build_stage`` path distinguishes between staging and other activities to ensure ``spack clean`` does not remove unrelated files.
+.. warning:: We highly recommend specifying ``build_stage`` paths that distinguish between staging and other activities to ensure ``spack clean`` does not inadvertently remove unrelated files.
+   This can be accomplished by using a combination of ``spack`` and or ``stage`` in each path as shown in the default settings and documented examples.

 By default, Spack's ``build_stage`` is configured like this: